 Follow your interests

 Our programmes are informed by the work of leading academics, who teach our courses and supervise undergraduate research projects.
-Our areas of research strength are broad and include particle physics, astronomy, condensed matter and theoretical physics, allowing you to gain a degree with a wide knowledge of physics or to specialise in a particular area.
+Our areas of research strength are broad and include particle physics, astronomy, materials physics and theoretical physics, allowing you to gain a degree with a wide knowledge of physics or to specialise in a particular area.
+Further specialisation is possible through our intercollegiate MSci programmes, which share final year modules with other University of London institutions including Kings College London, UCL and Royal Holloway University of London.
 All of our courses are accredited by the Institute of Physics, which ensures consistent academic standards.

 A friendly environment